 Annapolis Attorneys Handling Land Contracts

-The real estate attorneys at the Law Offices of Matthew S. Evans, III routinely handle ownership transactions on behalf of individuals, families, and businesses in Maryland and Washington, D.C.
+The real estate attorneys at the Evans Law routinely handle ownership transactions on behalf of individuals, families, and businesses in Maryland and Washington, D.C.

 Successful ownership transactions take into consideration buyer and seller goals, and effectively translate those goals into legal reality.
 Our attorneys handle ownership transactions, ensuring our clients’ rights and interests in property are protected and promoted through deeds, contracts, title documents, contingency agreements, and other real estate transfer instruments.